tomw1808/truffle_eth_class1/README.md

 ### Solidity Compilation Errors/Warnings
 Solidity is in active maintenance and things change _all the time_!
-The code throughout the course was written for SolC 3.5, the current version (at the time this Readme was written) is 0.4.8.

-Any Solidity Program can be "forced" to use another compiler version (older one) by using as _first line in your program_ `pragma solidity ^0.4.0;` for version 0.4.0, change it to whatever version you might need.
+Any Solidity Program can be "made" to use another compiler version (older one) by defining it in the  _first line in your program_
+`pragma solidity ^0.4.0;` for version 0.4.0, change it to whatever version you might need.

-The code here is updated to work with solidity 0.4.8.
+The code here is updated to work with solidity 0.5.0.

 ## Contact